BDC Hamburger Icon

 • Highlight your company culture: Your company history should give readers a sense of your company culture.
 Ask employees if they have a special fondness for certain company traditions.
 Look back at how you have celebrated your company’s birthdays and other special occasions.

-• Keep organized records of your company history: Whether you or someone else is writing your company history, keep organized records of your history.
+• Keep organized records of your company history: Whether you or someone else is writing your company history, keep organized records of your history so you can update it everywhere it appears as your business grows.
 Document where you found each piece of information you expect to include in your history since you’ll need to refer back to these sources while writing.

 Your company’s story doesn’t end when you have completed your corporate history project.
 Maintain a file of significant events so that as your company grows, you can update its story.